Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-topics-from-cluster.md

      ![image](../../../static/images/sync/SyncTopicsFromCluster.png)

 3. You can view all the topics and assign topics to a different team by selecting the **Show All** option.
-This displays all the Apache Apache Kafka topics, both assigned and unassigned to any team.
+This displays all the Apache Kafka topics, both assigned and unassigned to any team.

 If a topic is deleted on the cluster but still exists in Klaw metadata, you can remove it from Klaw.
 You will notice this at the end of the